robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

 There are varying degrees to which different engineering organisations get this wrong.

-Extremely wrong: Introduction of a manual testing / approval step.
+- Very wrong: Introduction of a manual testing / approval step.

-Less, but still very wrong: Code coverage must be X%.
+- Less, but still very wrong: Code coverage must be X%.

-Wrong, but starting to think in the right direction: All changes must include automated tests.
+- Wrong, but starting to think in the right direction: All changes must include automated tests.

+Below I discuss the approaches I think are more likely to be effective.

-## Real solutions all revolve around producing higher quality work
+## Real solutions require engineers to produce higher quality work

 I've listed these in order, ranked by my opinion, starting with the 'best', as in most likely to have a positive impact.